Phone Farm Software: What Actually Controls the Devices

 The right question is not "what phone farm software can click on a phone?"
 It is "what software stack can keep a fleet running without constant manual babysitting?"

 This guide breaks phone farm software into decision layers, explains where point tools stop being enough, and shows why integrated software plus infrastructure becomes the better model at scale.
+If your current stack still depends on device-side dongles or local control bridges, compare that failure pattern with this iMouse alternative breakdown before adding more hardware.

 The 5 software layers in a real phone farm